TysonMN/tysonmn.github.io/README.md

 ## Essential

-To locally host this site, clone this repo, execute
+To locally host this site, follow these steps.

+### First time

+Clone this repo and execute
 ```
 npm i -g @codedoc/cli
 codedoc install
 ```

-to obtain all npm dependencies, and then execute
+to obtain all npm dependencies.

+### Every time

+Execute
 ```
 codedoc serve
 ```